After I use AWS Organizations to create a member account, how do I access that account?

 When you create a member account with AWS Organizations, you must specify an email address, an AWS Identity and Access Management (IAM) role, and an account name.
 If a role name isn't specified, then a default name is assigned—OrganizationAccountAccessRole.
 You can switch to the IAM role to access the member account through the AWS Organizations console.

-In the AWS Organizations console, member accounts are listed under the Accounts tab.
+In the AWS Organizations console, member accounts appear under the Accounts tab.
 Note the account number, email address, and IAM role name of the member account that you want to access.
 You can access the member account using either the IAM role or the root user credentials.

 Option one: Use the IAM Role